Charles E. Whitsett

 Charles Edward "Ed" Whitsett Jr. (1936-1993) was a USAF officer and NASA engineer specializing in solutions for effective human movement in zero gravity.
-The pinnacle of his work was the astronaut maneuvering unit (MMU) which enabled satellite rescue and repair.
+The pinnacle of his work was the using the Manned Maneuvering Unit (MMU) which enabled satellite rescue and repair.
 For this capability, Whitsett along with NASA, Martin Marietta, Bruce McCandless, and Walter W. Bollendonk received the 1984 Robert J. Collier Trophy for "the greatest achievement in aeronautics or astronautics in America."

 Life

 Charles Edward "Ed" Whitsett Jr. was born on October 18, 1936, in Mobile, Alabama.
 In 1957 he graduated from Auburn University.